SEO

 2. Fake Reviews

-Fake reviews can drag down your company’s reputation and deceive customers about the quality of your provided service or product.
+Fake reviews can damage your company’s reputation and deceive customers about the quality of your service or product.

 Suppose you’ve been influenced by someone else’s opinion about a certain product or service.
 In that case, you probably understand how significant a good or a bad review is to a company.

 Reviews leave an impact on the consumer’s decision-making process.
-So, you want to make sure that your website’s reviews are accurate and trustworthy, right?
+So, you want to ensure your website’s reviews are accurate and trustworthy, right?

 How to Spot Fake Reviews?